Echinopsis camarguensis

-Soehrensia camarguensis, is a species of Soehrensia found in Bolivia.
+Echinopsis camarguensis, synonym Soehrensia camarguensis, is a species of Echinopsis found in Bolivia.

 Description

-Soehrensia camarguensis grows shrubby with columnar, cylindrical and light green shoots, which often consist of several curved, ascending branches and are up to 50 cm high.
+Echinopsis camarguensis grows as a shrub with columnar, cylindrical and light green shoots, which often consist of several curved, ascending branches and are up to 50 cm high.
 There are eleven to 15 very low ribs present.
 The needle-like thorns emerging from the areoles are yellow to greyish.
 The two to three (rarely up to five) central spines have a length of up to 5 cm.
 The twelve to 13 radiating radial spines are up to 3 cm long.

 The funnel-shaped, white flowers open at night, and can grow 18 to 20 cm long.
 The spherical to ovoid fruits have a diameter of up to 2 cm.